Darwinkel/darwinkel.net/index.md

 4. **The self is relational.**
    Meaning is a personal task, but can be nourished through authentic engagement with others.
 5. **People are ends, not means[^principle-of-humanity].**
-   All action must respect the dignity of others as reasoning beings.
+   Treating people as ends rather than means is the only stable basis for intersubjective trust and moral coherence among free agents.
 6. **To live in bad faith[^bad-faith] is to betray one's freedom.**
+   This betrayal has an internal, rather than cosmic cost.
 Avoid self-deception, external roles, and unexamined conformity.
 Live deliberately, and construct the self with conscious authorship.
 7. **Memory is the tether of identity in a world of flux.**
    It does not merely recall, but sustains the self across impermanence.
 To live authentically is to relate lucidly to one's own past and that of others.
 Time may be indifferent, but how we carry it reveals who we choose to be.